United Airlines Flight 976: Aftermath and legacy

-Finneran's arrest and the details of the incident made national news and was fodder for popular comedy.
+Finneran's arrest and the details of the incident made national news and were fodder for popular comedy.
 A week afterwards, David Letterman read off the "Top Ten Gerard Finneran Excuses", such as "You try drinking for 14 hours and see if you can tell the difference between a food cart and a bathroom" and "Thought he heard somebody yell, 'We're going to crash!' and that was just something he always wanted to do before he died."
 Spy ranked the incident as No. 22 for 1995 in its annual "Spy 100" list of the least likable things about each year; as a mitigating factor it noted that Finneran's behavior was more entertaining than any in-flight movie would have been.

 At the end of 2004, Finneran died of Alzheimer's disease.
 In the later years of his life, he volunteered with the South Forty Corporation, a not-for-profit organization that helps convicts find employment and housing after their sentences end.
-United still uses 976 as a flight number, most recently for service from Sacramento to Chicago which it discontinued in 2020.
+United still uses 976 as a flight number, currently from Newark to Shannon, Ireland.

 In the years since, the incident has been recalled as the worst case of air rage ever, particularly when compared to other incidents that have made the news.
 "It'll be hard to ever top that nasty bit of air rage, at least short of an actual act of terrorism", Forbes wrote in 2015 after an incident involving hotel heir Conrad Hilton III on a flight from London to Los Angeles.
 Writing in The Wall Street Journal in 2006, Eric Felten described the incident as the "nadir" of drunken misbehavior on a flight.